 Spaying and Neutering

-Our doctors routinely perform both spays and neutering on dogs, cats, and young pet pigs.
+Our doctors routinely perform both spays and neutering on dogs and cats.
 These surgeries prevent your pet from breeding, and also prevent diseases such as uterine infections and breast tumors in females, and testicular cancer or prostate issues in males.
 Surgery for females involves making a small abdominal incision and removing the ovaries and uterus.
 For males, the testicles are removed from the scrotum.
 For both procedures your pet goes home the same night and there are no sutures to be removed.
 Recovery is approximately 14 days, and a technician will go over discharge instructions at the time of your pet’s pickup.

 Periodontal disease is the most common cause of tooth loss in adult dogs and cats.
 Many times, owners aren't able to recognize when their pets have serious oral disease.
-Gingivitis and periodontitis causes tooth loss, infection and pain.
+Gingivitis and periodontitis cause tooth loss, infection and pain.
 The bacteria associated with periodontitis circulates in the blood stream and can cause cardiac disease, renal disease, and bladder infections.
 Our veterinarians are trained to detect oral diseases and will recommend proper treatment and prophylaxis.

 Our veterinarians commonly perform lumpectomies to remove growths that are either external or invasive.
 The goal of surgery is to restore comfort and functioning, to alleviate associated symptoms, or to remove cancerous growths for grading and to prevent metastasis.
 Growths can then be sent to the lab for pathology.
 Dogs and cats undergoing minor surgeries can usually go home the same day and may need to return to have sutures removed in 14 days.

 The most common urogenital surgery in dogs and cats is bladder stone removal.
 While some bladder stones can resolve with diet changes or other treatments, often surgery is needed to remove them.
 In male cats especially, there is a risk of stones lodging in the urethra, causing a blockage of urine and potential kidney damage.
 In certain situations, it is necessary to perform a perineal urethrostomy (PU) surgery to prevent urethral obstruction.
 Our veterinarians are experienced at performing urogenital surgeries in both dogs and cats.